ellenchialin/ka-pi/README.md

 #### `Publish a blog`

-Edit & publish your experience with others.
+Edit & publish your experience with others.<br/>
 ![publish a blog](./readme_assets/features_publish-blog.gif)

 #### `Leave comment or reply`

-Start a conversation with other cafe lovers.
+Start a conversation with other cafe lovers.<br/>
 ![leave a comment or reply](./readme_assets/features_comment.gif)

 #### `Update user profile`

-Update profile, remove cafes from the bookmarked list or delete outdated blogs.
+Update profile, remove cafes from the bookmarked list or delete outdated blogs.<br/>
 ![update user profile, cafe map and blogs](./readme_assets/features_update-profile.gif)

 #### `Dark mode & RWD`

-Browse ka-pi in dark mode from any device.
+Browse ka-pi in dark mode from any device.<br/>
 ![ka-pi in dark mode and RWD](./readme_assets/features_darkMode-rwd.gif)

 ## Contact